mzakharo/tubby/README.md

      - `pH 4 Cal`: mV reading from `pH Raw` sensor while submerged in pH 4 calibration solution
      - `ppm Factor`: 1 - Chlorine, 3 - Bromine
   - Turn off `input_boolean.ota` to allow the device to save some power.
-  - Attach the unit to the Hot Tub, place the probes in the water, and enjoy!
+  - Place the probes in the water, and enjoy!

 ## Sanitizer ppm Model